Information on training and examinations for the Student Air Traffic Controller Licence

 You can apply for the grant of a new, renewal or amendment to a Student ATCO Licence by completing and submitting form SRG 1421 Student Air Traffic Controller Licensing.

 A Student Air Traffic Controller licence permits you to provide an Air Traffic Control service at an aerodrome or Air Traffic Control centre, but only under the supervision of a fully qualified Air Traffic Controller who is an approved on-the-job training instructor.
-The service being provided must be in the ATC discipline in which you have successfully completed an approved course of initial training.
-You must commence unit training in that discipline within 9 months of having completed the approved course.

 The Student Air Traffic Controller licence is issued for a period of two years, but may be renewed for a further two years provided you have commenced unit training.
 Any extension beyond this time will be at the discretion of the CAA.